nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

 * 3b.
-The given details are invalid
+The given details are invalid.

     * 3b1.
 Clientele+ shows an error message.

+    Use case resumes at step 2.

+**Use case: Find a client**

+**MSS**

+1. User provides search parameters.
+2. Clientele+ shows a list of persons matching the parameters.

+    Use case ends.

+**Extensions**

+* 1a.
+Search parameters are incorrectly formatted.

+    * 1a1.
+Clientele+ shows an error message.
+    * 1a2.
+User reenters command.

+      Steps 1a1-1a2 are repeated until the command entered is correct.

-    Use case resumes at step 2
+  Use case resumes at step 1.

 ### Non-Functional Requirements